 Common Misconceptions About Measles:

-- The MMR Vaccine causes autism.
+- The MMR Vaccine causes autism

-- The MMR Vaccine is not effective.
+- The MMR Vaccine is not effective

 This claim is false.
 The two-dose MMR vaccine is 97% effective in preventing measles and provides immunity to infection and transmission.

-- Vitamin A is dangerous.
+- Vitamin A is dangerous

-- Measles is a common illness.
+- Measles is a common illness

 What Can I Do For The Community?

-The Importance of Public Health Awareness
+The Importance of Public Health Safety

 Petition Against the Unvaccination Act